tokenInsight/ti-oracle/README.md

 - oracle node can configure trading pairs for calculating the price using the same quote, like USDC, USD, and etc.
 - configuration file can parse simple concatenation expression, using multiplication and division
 - for example
-  - if an exchange only provides the price ofr two pairs: WBTC/ETH, ETH/USDC, but we want use USDC as quote
+  - if an exchange only provides the price ofr two pairs:`WBTC/ETH`, `ETH/USDC`, but we want use USDC as quote
-  - a concatenation expression could be used as, `WBTC/ETH mul ETH/USD`
+  - a concatenation expression could be used as, `WBTC/ETH mul ETH/USDC`
+  - another example, if `WBTC/USDT` and `USDT/USDC` are provided, and we want the quote to be USDC
+  - then, use an expression as `WBTC/USDT div USDT/USDC`

 Suppose we maintain a counter for how many times have feeded, as a variable `N`.
 - a variable `T`, which specify how many times one node can feed in each round.